 Review these best practices for configuring data ingestion processes in your application.

-Add data flow run details to the case review screen to help debug issues
+Add data flow run details to the case review screen to help debugging issues

 Provide reports and access for the client's ETL and production support teams

 Provide insight into the execution status (which is normally set up as an agent) by following these best practices:

 - Configure a case progress and monitoring report to identify execution statistics and status.